open-edge-insights/eii-core/docker_setup/README.md

 ### Post Installation Verification

-1. To check if all the ETA images are built successfully, use cmd: `docker images|grep ia` and all containers are running, use cmd: `docker ps` (`one should see all the dependency containers and ETA containers up and running`).
+1. To check if all the IEI images are built successfully, use cmd: `docker images|grep ia` and all containers are running, use cmd: `docker ps` (`one should see all the dependency containers and IEI containers up and running`).
 If you see issues where the build is failing due to non-reachability to Internet, please ensure you have correctly configured proxy settings and restarted docker service.
-Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `docker_setup\dockerfiles` at the top after the LABEL instruction and retry the building ETA images:
+Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `docker_setup\dockerfiles` at the top after the LABEL instruction and retry the building IEI images:

     ```sh
     ENV http_proxy http://proxy.iind.intel.com:911
     ENV https_proxy http://proxy.iind.intel.com:911
     ```

-2. `docker ps` should list the below containers in ETA stack:
+2. `docker ps` should list the below containers in IEI stack:
     * Dependency containers: log rotate (`ia_log_rotate`)
-    * ETA core containers:  DataAgent (`ia_data_agent`), imagestore (`ia_imagestore`), Video Ingestion (`ia_video_ingestion`),
+    * IEI core containers:  DataAgent (`ia_data_agent`), imagestore (`ia_imagestore`), Video Ingestion (`ia_video_ingestion`),
       Data Analytics (`ia_data_analytics`), Telegraf based Data ingestion (`ia_telegraf`) and Factory Control App (`ia_factoryctrl_app`)

     **Note**: If any of the above containers are not listed, always use cmd: `sudo tail -f /opt/intel/iei/logs/consolidatedLogs/iei.log` to find out the reason for container failure

-3. To verify if the data pipeline withing ETA is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_data_agent` container using cmd: `docker logs -f ia_data_agent`.
+3. To verify if the data pipeline withing IEI is working fine i.e., from ingestion -> classification -> publishing classifed metadata onto the databus, then check the logs of `ia_data_agent` container using cmd: `docker logs -f ia_data_agent`.
 One should see, publish messages like `Publishing topic: [topic_name]`

-4. To verify the E2E data flow working between ETA running on ECN (Edge Compute Node) and VisualHmiClient running on the same node or on a diff node, check if the classified images and their respective metadata is been received in the VisualHmiClient container.
+4. To verify the E2E data flow working between IEI running on ECN (Edge Compute Node) and VisualHmiClient running on the same node or on a diff node, check if the classified images and their respective metadata is been received in the VisualHmiClient container.
 Refer [VisualHmiClient/README.md](../VisualHmiClient/README.md) for more details.

-5. `/opt/intel/iei` root directory gets created - This is the installation path for ETA:
+5. `/opt/intel/iei` root directory gets created - This is the installation path for IEI:
-     * `config/` - all the ETA configs reside here.
+     * `config/` - all the IEI configs reside here.
-     * `logs/` - all the ETA logs reside here.
+     * `logs/` - all the IEI logs reside here.
      * `dist_libs/` - is the client external libs distribution package
         * `DataAgentClient` -
             * cpp - consists of gRPC cpp client wrappers, protobuff files and test programs
             * py - consists of gRPC py client wrappers, protobuff files and test programs
         * `DataBusAbstraction` -
             * py - consists of opcua py client wrappers and test programs
-     * `secret_store/` - This is the vault's persistent storage wherein ETA secrets are stored in encrypted fashion.
+     * `secret_store/` - This is the vault's persistent storage wherein IEI secrets are stored in encrypted fashion.
 This directory is recreated                       on every provision step.
      * `data/` - stores the backup data for persistent imagestore and influxdb

 > Note: